 - Critical and creative literacy and numeracy across the curriculum

-- Planning effectively for literacy and numeracy across the curriculum
+- Planning and assessing literacy and numeracy across the curriculum

 - Consolidating and reflecting on personal literacy and numeracy

-This subject examines literacy and numeracy as a dynamic, evolving, social, and cultural-historical construction, rather than being represented as a fixed body of skills.
-It focuses on identifying and understanding the literacy and numeracy demands and conventions in learning areas other than English and Mathematics.
-This is accomplished by developing an awareness of opportunities for the planning and application of critical literacy and numeracy skills across the curriculum.
+This subject examines literacy and numeracy as a dynamic, evolving, social, and cultural construct.
+It focuses on identifying and understanding the literacy and numeracy demands and conventions in all learning areas, predominantly in subjects other than English and Mathematics.
+This is accomplished by developing an awareness of opportunities for the planning and application of disciplinary and critical literacy and numeracy skills across the curriculum.